Garrick Ohlsson

-Garrick Olof Ohlsson (born April 3, 1948) is an American classical pianist.
-He is the only American to have won first prize in the International Chopin Piano Competition, at the VIII competition in 1970.
-He also won first prize at the Busoni Competition in Italy and the Montreal Piano Competition in Canada.
+Garrick Olaf Ohlsson (born April 3, 1948) is an American classical pianist.
+In 1970, he became the first competitor from the United States to win the gold medal awarded by the International Chopin Piano Competition, at the VIII competition.
+He also won first prize at the Busoni Competition in Bolzano, Italy, and the Montreal Piano Competition in Canada.
 He was awarded the Avery Fisher Prize in 1994 and received the 1998 University Musical Society Distinguished Artist Award in Ann Arbor, Michigan.
 Ohlsson has also been nominated for three Grammy Awards, winning one in 2008.

+In 2018, in Warsaw, Ohlsson received the Gloria Artis Medal for Merit to Culture, conferred by the Polish Ministry of Culture and National Heritage.

 Early life

-Ohlsson was born in 1948 in White Plains, New York, the only child of a Swedish father and Sicilian-American mother.
-He began his piano studies at the age of eight at the Music Conservatory of Westchester and, at the age of 13, began studying at the Juilliard School.
-His musical development has been influenced in completely different ways by a succession of distinguished teachers, most notably Claudio Arrau, Olga Barabini, Tom Lishman, Sascha Gorodnitzki, Rosina Lhévinne and Irma Wolpe.
-Although Ohlsson is especially noted for his performances of the works of Chopin, Mozart, Beethoven, Liszt and Schubert, his range of repertoire is broad, extending from Bach and Busoni to Copland, Griffes, Debussy, Scriabin, Gershwin, Rachmaninov, and contemporary composers who have written new works for him, such as Norman Dello Joio.
+Born in Bronxville, New York as the only child of a Swedish father, Alvar Ohlsson, who emigrated from Sweden after World War II, and Sicilian-American mother, Paulyne (Rosta), born in New York City, Ohlsson grew up in White Plains, New York.
+He began formal piano lessons at the Westchester Conservatory of Music with Tom Lishman at age eight.
+At the age of 13 he began studying with Sascha Gorodnitzki at the Juilliard School, and later with Rosina Lhévinne.
+His musical development was influenced in completely different ways by a succession of distinguished teachers, most notably Claudio Arrau, Olga Barabini and Irma Wolpe.

+Although Ohlsson is especially noted for his performances of the works of Chopin, Mozart, Beethoven, Liszt and Schubert, his range of repertoire is broad, extending from J. S. Bach and Busoni to Copland, Griffes, Debussy, Scriabin, Gershwin, Rachmaninoff, and contemporary composers who have written new works for him, such as Justin Dello Joio.
 Writing in The New York Times, music critic Allan Kozinn has characterized Ohlsson's repertory as "huge."
+His repertoire includes no fewer than 80 concertos.
+He is also known for his exceptional keyboard stretch (a 12th in the left hand and an 11th in the right).